ordina-jworks/ordina-jworks.github.io/_posts/2017-04-24-Blockchain-Introduction.md

 IBM Blockchain empowers businesses to digitize your transaction workflow through a highly secured, shared and replicated ledger.

 or Windows' [Blockchain-as-a-Service](https://azure.microsoft.com/en-us/solutions/blockchain/) are more accessible to companies in this early stage.
+Azure uses the Ethereum technology.

+or one of the many independent open source platforms, which can be used in combination with BlueMix or Azure.

 Companies are starting to develop applications on their Bluemix- or Azure platform, without exposing everything to the outside world.
 Get inspired by visiting [State of the DApps](http://dapps.ethercasts.com/)

-or one of the many independent open source platforms that can be used today.
-EtherCasts
-ethercasts.com
-Ethereum: Write your own smart contracts, which showcases hundreds of blockchain applications.

 ### Some thoughts